team20/team20.github.io/advanced_command_construction.md

 ===
 Sometimes the behavior of a command needs to change depending on the environment.
 Sometimes you need to run multiple commands in a sequence, and the commands change depending on the conditions.
 However, directly binding a command to a button/`Trigger`/`JoystickButton` gives you little flexibility to change the behavior.
-Using DeferredCommand and `CommandComposer`, you can create commands on the fly which have different behavior when you run them in a match.
+Using `DeferredCommand` and `CommandComposer`, you can create commands on the fly which have different behavior when you run them in a match.
 Depending the conditions you're using, you may not need `CommandComposer`.
 However, you will always use `DeferredCommand` when you use `CommandComposer`.

 CommandComposer
 ===
-In `CommandComposer`, create a static method, and put your logic in there.
-Your logic will probably check some conditions and change the `CommandGroup` accordingly.
+`CommandComposer` is a way to create long command groups without clogging up `RobotContainer`.
+To use it, create a static method in it, and put your logic in there.
+Your logic might check some conditions and change the `CommandGroup` accordingly.
+It might just accept a few parameters, and pass them along to certain commands.

 Example
 ---